khazali/IndexServer/README.md

 IndexServer can create indices and add or remove shares to/from them.
 IndexServer can also manage dividend payouts.
 The status of indices is deliverable in JSON format.
 IndexServer is an in-memory solution and does not use databases.

 IndexServer code consists of the following classes:
-1. HttpHandler: which manages the connections and answers to the requests.
+1. HttpHandler: which manages the connections and responds to the requests.
 All communications use HTTP protocol, and the required data are sent/received in JSON format.
 2. IndexHolder: which manages the indexes.
 3. Index: which handles each index and its shares.
 4. Share: which keeps the shares data.